 This test will check your water for the presence of these four pesticides in your water.

-The simple kit contains a 1 litre glass bottle and instructions on how to take your drinking water sample properly.
+The sample kit contains a 250 ml amber glass bottle and instructions on how to take your drinking water sample properly.
 Once the sample is taken, post or deliver the bottles back to us on the same day.

 A Certificate of Analysis will be sent to you with your water test results along with an information sheet on understanding your results.